lkubb/salt-tool-macos-formula/README.md

       spring_loading: false
       stack_hover: false
       tiles:
-        sync: true                  # don't append, make it exactly like specified
+        sync: true # don't append, make it exactly like specified. currently forced to true
         apps:
           - /Applications/TextEdit.app  # paths can be specified, type will be autodetected
-          -                             # empty items are spacers
+          -                             # empty items are small-spacer[s]
           - type: file                  # this is the verbose variant for app definition
             path: /Applications/Sublime Text.app
             label: Sublime              # the label will otherwise equal app name without .app